 (2) Completion of a CIS is not to be regarded as an admission for the purposes of any proceedings, whether civil or criminal.

-[Section 8K inserted by No. 45 of 2010 s.
+[Section 8K inserted: No. 45 of 2010 s.
 6.]

 8L.
 Extension of time to complete CIS

 (1) An authorised person may, in a particular case, extend the period of 28 days within which the alleged offender may complete a CIS.